-- 3. The competent authorities shall exercise the supervisory and investigatory powers, referred to in paragraph 2 in accordance with article 27 and in accordance with national law. - 4.
-The processing of personal data collected in the exercise of the supervisory and investigatory powers pursuant to this Article shall be carried out in accordance with Directive 95/46/EC. - 5.
+- 3. The competent authorities shall exercise the supervisory and investigatory powers, referred to in paragraph 2 and in accordance with national law. - 4.
 Member States shall ensure that appropriate measures are in place so that competent authorities have all the supervisory and investigatory powers that are necessary to fulfil their duties.